 Information regarding the coronavirus

-The spread of the coronavirus is a unique situation with consequences that affect our society, and the rest of the world, thus also the Swedish Migration Agency and our activities.
+The spread of COVID-19 is a unique situation with consequences that affect our society, and the rest of the world, thus also the Swedish Migration Agency and our activities.

 When we examine applications